 A key part of our model is to generate strong content to support our PR efforts.
 Though co-manager Simon Edelsten is a great writer, he trusts our journalistic instincts and knowledge of the publications we are pitching to.
 We work together on ideas to ensure the content he produces is well targeted and engaging.

-We have helped win Simon a monthly column in the FT, and his pieces regularly feature on the Citywire Investment Trust Insider and Trustnet sites.
+We have helped win Simon a monthly column in the FT.
+His pieces regularly feature on the Citywire Investment Trust Insider and Trustnet sites also.
+We have placed articles from co-manager Alex Illingworth, too.

 In October 2019 we ran our Glastonbury in the City event.
 Simon played electric cello alongside FT money editor Claer Barrett (sax) and deputy money editor James Pickford (bass guitar).
 They were joined by Financial Adviser editor Simoney Kyriakou (lead vocals), Investment Week editor Lauren Mason (rhythm guitar), Portfolio Adviser editor Sebastian Cheek (drums) and Young Moneyblogger Iona Bain (keyboards).
 Rehearsals at the office of Artemis, followed by food and drinks nearby, presented opportunities to deepen relationships, and the event itself attracted 80 financial journalists.